JetBrains/kotless/README.md

 You may take a look at [Wiki](https://github.com/JetBrains/kotless/wiki) where the client documentation on Kotless is located.

-Apart from that, Kotless code itself is widely documented, and you can take a look into its interfaces to get to know Kotless better.
+Apart from that, the Kotless code itself is widely documented, and you can take a look into its interfaces to get to know Kotless better.

-You may ask questions and participate in discussions in `#kotless` channel in [KotlinLang slack](http://slack.kotlinlang.org).
+You may ask questions and participate in discussions on `#kotless` channel in [KotlinLang slack](http://slack.kotlinlang.org).

 ## Acknowledgements